faizaan1abd/mslearn-openai/Instructions/Labs/prompt-eng-2.md

            print(ex)

    async def call_openai_model(system_message, user_message, model, client):
        # Format and send the request to the model
-       # Format and send the request to the model
        messages =[
            {"role": "system", "content": system_message},